-Our philosophy with film marketing is to be true to the film whilst engaging and resonating with the audience.
+Our philosophy with film marketing is to be true to the film but with a market-based perspective.
 We make trailers and commercials that make audiences want to see movies.

 The Backyard Ashes is an Australian comedy feature about the clash of two great cricketing nations, in a backyard in Wagga Wagga.
 When English twit Edward Lords, takes over as boss of the factory that backyard-cricket loving Dougie and his mates work at, it sets in motion a train of events that culminate in a England vs Australia grudge match.